 Lesson #2: God does not require unlimited animal sacrifices.

-Despite this final clear message from the prophets at the close of the Old Testament, the Christian church continues to believe and teach that Jesus was the ultimate blood sacrifice for our sins.
+Despite this final clear message from the prophets at the close of the Old Testament, the Christian church continues to teach that Jesus was the ultimate blood sacrifice for sins.
 They even go so far as to say that God himself put Jesus to death as our substitute.
 Which brings me to why I am writing this post today.

-I have finally come to the conclusion that Genesis 15 is yet another look at what God is not like.
+I have come to the conclusion that Genesis 15 is yet another look at what God is not like.